 Students who wish to register for the DSD II exam need to meet stringent registration criteria, certified by their teacher.

-Students who are at least freshmen in High School can take the AP preparation class.
+High School students (9th grade+) can take the AP preparation class.

 GSEB is not an AP testing site; you will have to inquire at your High School about the possibility to take the AP German test.
 If your High School is not willing to offer the AP test for your child, we might be able to refer your child to other High Schools.
 In the past, all students were able to take the exam, if they were willing to travel to an alternate high school in the Bay Area.
 Many, but not all colleges (public colleges more likely than private colleges) will grant course credits for a successful AP exam score, allowing your student to meet their language requirements faster.
 The main benefit of the AP program is the learning experience within a high level peer group.
 It may also provide benefits for college applications and résumés.